mccurdyc/www/content/books/zen-and-the-art-of-motorcycle-maintenance.md

 that are put together at many levels.
 The narrator talks about how you can indefinitely cut something up, but when you do this, you "kill" it.
 This process of cutting something up is a "death-birth continuity".
 Something new is "birthed" and killed at each level.
-In software engineering, you hear the phrase "yak shaving", which is when you are working on a project and you discover that in order to complete the task, you have to solve some problem, and in order to solve that problem, you have to solve some other problem and so on.

 ### Classical Thinking Challenges